-But Brianna, Michael and Sparky wouldn’t be the last adoption of the day, not by a long shot.
+But Brianna and Michael wouldn’t be the only interested adopters that day, not by a long shot.

 This year’s event saw an incredible number of happy endings—85 to be exact!
 ASPCA Matchmakers, volunteers and staff worked hard throughout the day to make sure that adopters were able to find new four-legged friends to bring home.

 "Clear the Shelters 2019 was immensely successful at the Adoption Center,” said Kelly DiCicco, ASPCA Adoptions Promotions Manager, “where 85 animals found safe and loving homes, all thanks to the community who came out in full force to support the initiative.
 We had hundreds of New Yorkers come through the Adoption Center for the event, and it was amazingly heartwarming to see the joy on so many faces as families found the perfect match for their home."

 For some, adoption on this day held special meaning.
 Jesse M. and his girlfriend had recently lost a pregnancy and he adopted two kittens after telling us that the couple "wanted babies to take care of."